 - If you have ever had an allergic reaction to this or to any other medicine.

-- Swallow fluvoxamine tablets with a drink of water.
-It is not important whether you take the tablets before or after food.
+- It is not important whether you take fluoxetine before, during or after food.

 Getting the most from your treatment